dmascheretti/CodexNaturalis/README.md

 The game concludes after a player reaches 20 points and the current round is completed.

 ### Our group's version
-We created an accurate digital version of the board game using JavaScript, delivering a fun and immersive experience for all players.
+We created an accurate digital version of the board game using Java, delivering a fun and immersive experience for all players.
 To play the game, simply open your Java IDE and get ready for an entertaining match with your friends.

 #### Contributors in alphabetical order
 - Caglioni Gabriele